-

 5. Pharmacological properties

-ATX Code: N07XX.
+ATX code: N07XX.

 Pharmacodynamic effects

-Reduces enzymatic toxemia and endogenous intoxication in acute pancreatitis.
+It reduces enzymatic toxemia and endogenous intoxication in acute pancreatitis.

-Clinical performance and safety
+Clinical Efficacy and Safety

-A randomized double-blind placebo-controlled parallel-group study of efficacy and safety of Mexidol® in phase III (EPICA) in long-term sequential therapy in patients with hemispheric ischemic stroke in the acute and early recovery periods involved 150 patients aged 40 to 79.
-The patients were randomized into 2 groups: the first group was treated with Mexidol® 500 mg daily by IV drop infusion for 10 days followed by 1 tablet (125 mg) 3 times a day for 8 weeks.
-The Mexidol® group showed a significant reduction of symptoms and functional disorders, as compared with the placebo group.
-Mexidol® administration led to significantly more pronounced improvement of vital activity in comparison with the placebo: the average score on the Modified Rankin Scale (mRS) at the end of therapy was lower in the Mexidol® group (p = 0,04).
-Furthermore, this group demonstrated more pronounced dynamics of decrease in the mRS average score (p = 0.023).
-The proportion of the patients who achieved recovery corresponding to 0-2 points on the mRS at the end of therapy was significantly higher in the Mexidol® group in comparison with the placebo group: 59 (96,7%) and 53 (84,1%), respectively (p = 0.039).
-The neurological deficit at the end of therapy was significantly lower in the Mexidol® group: the testing according to the National Institute of Health Stroke Scale showed that the mean value at the end of therapy was lower in the Mexidol® group (p = 0.035).
-The use of Mexidol® contributed to better functional recovery: the proportion of the patients with no spatial mobility issues was significantly higher (p = 0.022).
-According to the subanalysis results, the efficacy of Mexidol® on all of the scales used was identical in all of the age groups.
-There were no significant differences in the frequency of adverse reactions in the patients of both groups, and the safety profile of long-term sequential therapy with Mexidol® was comparable to that of the placebo in the patients of different age groups.
+A randomized, double-blind, placebo-controlled, parallel-group study of the efficacy and safety of Mexidol® in long-term sequential therapy in patients with hemispheric ischemic stroke in the acute and early recovery periods was conducted in 150 patients aged 40 to 79 years.
+Patients were randomized into 2 groups: the first group received Mexidol® therapy at a dose of 500 mg per day intravenously by drip for 10 days, followed by 1 tablet (125 mg) 3 times a day for 8 weeks.
+In the Mexidol® therapy group, a significant reduction in symptoms and functional impairment was demonstrated compared to placebo.
+With the use of Mexidol®, a significantly more pronounced improvement in vital functions was observed compared to Placebo: at the end of therapy, the average score on the modified Rankin Scale (mRS) was lower in the Mexidol® group (p = 0.04); the dynamics of the average score decrease on the mRS was also more pronounced in this group (p = 0.023).
+The proportion of patients who achieved recovery corresponding to 0-2 points on the mRS at the end of therapy was significantly higher in the Mexidol® group compared to Placebo – 59 (96.7%) and 53 (84.1%), respectively (p = 0.039).
+At the end of therapy, neurological deficit was significantly lower in the Mexidol® group: when testing on the National Institutes of Health stroke scale at the end of therapy, the average value was lower in the Mexidol® group (p = 0.035).
+The use of Mexidol® contributed to improved functional recovery: the proportion of patients without problems with spatial mobility was significantly higher (p = 0.022).
+According to the results of the subanalysis, the effectiveness of Mexidol® on all scales used was equal in all age groups.
+No significant differences in the frequency of adverse reactions were found in patients of both groups, and the safety profile of long-term sequential therapy with Mexidol® was comparable to placebo in patients of different age groups.

-An international multicenter randomized double-blind placebo-controlled study to evaluate the efficacy and safety of sequential therapy with Mexidol® and Mexidol® FORTE 250 in phase III (MEMO) in patients with chronic cerebral ischemia involved 318 patients aged from 40 to 90.
-The patients were randomized into 2 groups: the first group was treated with Mexidol® 10 ml (500 mg) daily by IV drop or stream infusion slowly for 14 days followed by Mexidol® FORTE 250 1 tablet 3 times a day for the next 60 days.
-According to the results of the study, statistically significant changes in scores on the Montreal Cognitive Assessment Scale (MoCA) were detected at the end of therapy when comparing the progress between the groups of Mexidol®/Mexidol® FORTE 250 and the placebo (p < 0.000001, t-test for independent samples).
-The lower boundary of the 95% confidence interval for the mean difference of the main efficacy index between the groups of Mexidol®/Mexidol® FORTE 250 and the placebo was 1.51.
-This boundary is a positive value, indicative of the superior efficacy of Mexidol® and Mexidol® FORTE 250 over the placebo.
-Moreover, the results of the study revealed statistically significant changes of the MoCa scores at the end of therapy by the patient for the purpose of comparison of the progress between the groups of Mexidol® and Mexidol® FORTE 250 and placebo in the subanalysis for all of the age groups, which indicates equal efficacy of Mexidol® and Mexidol® FORTE 250 in all of the age groups.
-According to the results of evaluating secondary endpoints of efficacy of Mexidol® and Mexidol® FORTE 250 during the therapy, statistically significant differences between the drug groups and the placebo group were obtained for the following indicators: changes in cognitive impairment severity over time on the MoCA scale; changes in cognitive impairment severity over time according to the digit symbol substitution test; changes in asthenic disorders severity over time according to the Multidimensional Fatigue Inventory MFI-20; vegetative changes over time according to the Vein’s Questionnaire; changes in the anxiety level over time according to the Beck Depression Inventory; motor changes over time according to the Tinetti test; changes in the general clinical impression over time using the Clinical Global Impressions Scale; changes in the patients’ quality of life according to the Short Form (36) Health Survey questionnaire (psychological component of health).
+An international, multicenter, randomized, double-blind, placebo-controlled phase III study to evaluate the efficacy and safety of sequential therapy with Mexidol® and Mexidol® FORTE 250 (MEMO) in patients with chronic cerebral ischemia was conducted on 318 patients aged 40 to 90 years.
+Patients were randomized into 2 groups: the first group received therapy with Mexidol® at 10 ml (500 mg) once a day intravenously by drip or intravenous by slow stream for 14 days, followed by Mexidol® FORTE 250 at 1 tablet 3 times a day for the next 60 days.
+According to the study results, at the end of therapy, statistically significant changes in scores on the Montreal Cognitive Assessment (MoCA) were revealed when comparing the dynamics between the Mexidol®/Mexidol® FORTE 250 and Placebo groups (p < 0.000001, t-test for independent samples).
+The lower limit of the 95% confidence interval for the difference in the means of the primary efficacy indicator in the Mexidol®/Mexidol® FORTE 250 and Placebo groups was 1.51.
+This limit is a positive value, which allows us to state the superior efficacy of Mexidol® and Mexidol® FORTE 250 over Placebo.
+Also, according to the study results, statistically significant changes in scores on the Montreal MoCA scale at the end of patient therapy were revealed to compare the dynamics between the groups of Mexidol® and Mexidol® FORTE 250 and Placebo during a subanalysis for all age groups, which indicates equal efficacy of Mexidol® and Mexidol® FORTE 250 in all age groups.
+Based on the results of the assessment of secondary endpoints of the efficacy of Mexidol® and Mexidol® FORTE 250 during therapy, statistically significant differences were obtained compared to Placebo for the following indicators: dynamics of the severity of cognitive impairment according to the MoCA scale; dynamics of the severity of cognitive impairment according to the digital symbol substitution test; dynamics of the severity of asthenic disorders according to the MFI-20 asthenia scale; Dynamics of autonomic changes according to the Vein questionnaire; Dynamics of the anxiety level according to the Beck scale; Dynamics of motor changes according to the Tinetti scale; Dynamics of the global clinical impression according to the Clinical Global Impressions Scale; Dynamics of patients' quality of life according to the SF-36 questionnaire (psychological component of health).

 A prospective international multicenter randomized double-blind placebo-controlled study to evaluate the efficacy and safety of Mexidol + Mexidol FORTE 250 (MIR, phase III) in their sequential use in patients in the acute and early recovery periods of ischemic stroke was conducted with the participation of 304 patients aged 40 to 75 years.
 Patients in the study group received therapy with Mexidol 50 mg / ml, 10 ml (500 mg) 2 times a day (1000 mg per day) intravenously by drip for 10 days, followed by Mexidol FORTE 250 1 tablet 3 times a day for the next 60 days.
 Patients in the control group received Placebo according to a similar scheme.
 At the end of therapy, the change in the patient's condition assessment results using the mRS scale relative to the baseline was -2.45 points in the Mexidol + Mexidol FORTE 250 group and -2.01 points in the placebo group, and this difference was statistically significant (p = 0.003).
 At the end of therapy, a statistically significant prevalence of the proportion of disabled patients (3 or more points on the mRS scale) was revealed in the Placebo group (28%) compared to the Mexidol + Mexidol FORTE 250 group (16%) (p = 0.016).
 At the same time, the proportion of patients with an assessment of 0-1 point on the mRS scale at the end of therapy was statistically significantly (p = 0.002) higher in the Mexidol + Mexidol FORTE 250 group (60%) than in the Placebo group (41%).
 The obtained results of the study allow us to state the greater efficacy of Mexidol + Mexidol FORTE 250 in improving the functional outcome of the disease and reducing the level of disability compared to Placebo.
 Also, by the end of therapy, a statistically significant difference was recorded in terms of absolute dynamics, compared with the initial level and on the NIHSS scale: -7.00 [-9.00; -6.00] points in the Mexidol + Mexidol FORTE 250 group and -7.00 [-8.00; -5.00] points in the Placebo group (p < 0.001).
 Thus, when using Mexidol + Mexidol FORTE 250, a statistically significant, more pronounced recovery of neurological functions was noted compared to Placebo.
 The median of absolute dynamics according to the Rivermead index in the group of patients receiving Mexidol + Mexidol FORTE 250 at the end of therapy was 10.00 [7.00; 12.00] points compared to the Placebo group – 9.00 [7.00; 11.00] points (statistically significant differences between the groups at p = 0.008).
 According to the obtained results, the use of Mexidol in the acute and early recovery periods of ischemic stroke improves the patient's activity and mobility, which leads to more successful rehabilitation.
 An additional analysis in the ITT population including data from early termination visits confirmed the above findings.
 Statistical analysis of vital signs.
 SBP, DBP, HR and RR statistically significantly normalized in both groups.
 Thus, no negative effect of Mexidol on the cardiovascular system was detected.
 The safety analysis based on the registration of adverse reactions does not contain data on the presence of adverse drug interactions of the study drug Mexidol (parenteral and oral administration) with other drugs (antihypertensive, antithrombotic, lipid-lowering) included in the basic therapy.
 The results of the statistical analysis of the frequency of adverse events, physical examination data, including an assessment of vital signs, laboratory and instrumental examination methods demonstrated the absence of significant differences between the compared groups in the main safety indicators.